europeanfilmcollege/efc-docs/src/routes/docs/[...6]delivery/[...3]web/+page.md

 - Format: Quicktime
 - Video
-  - Codec: H265 (HVEC)
+  - Codec: H265 (HEVC)
-  - Resolution: the native resolution of film's aspect ratio with a max width of 2048px and a max height of 1080px.
+  - Resolution: the native resolution of the film's aspect ratio with a max width of 2048px and a max height of 1080px.
 See the [resolution](/docs/best-practices/resolution) section for more information.
   - Quality: Best
   - Encoding Profile: Main10
 - Audio